 If you’re worried about falling, talking to a loved one or a doctor is key in helping you decrease your risk as there are resources to help you.
 Your family wants you to feel safe, and your doctor can help you find ways to maintain your mobility for as long as possible to help reduce your risk of falling.

 American Senior Communities isn’t just for residential care.
-We offer a variety of senior healthcare services throughout our locations in Indiana and Kentucky designed to extend independence and keep seniors where they want to be… at home!
+We offer a variety of senior healthcare services throughout our locations in Indiana designed to extend independence and keep seniors where they want to be… at home!
 Contact us today to request more information.